Dairon Blanco Player Props: Royals vs. Twins

-On Tuesday, Dairon Blanco (on the back of going 0-for-3) and the Kansas City Royals play the Minnesota Twins, whose starting pitcher will be Kenta Maeda.
-First pitch is at 2:10 PM ET.
+Dairon Blanco -- batting .133 with a double, a triple, two walks and an RBI in his past 10 games -- will be in action for the Kansas City Royals versus the Minnesota Twins, with Pablo Lopez on the hill, on July 5 at 7:40 PM ET.

-In his last game he had a hitless showing (0-for-3) against the Dodgers.
+He had a hitless performance in his most recent game (0-for-3) against the Twins.

 Dairon Blanco Game Info & Props vs. the Twins